-Argentina: The great travel guide is written by Jacob Gowland Jørgensen
+Argentina: The great travel guide is written by Jacob Gowland Jorgensen.

-The highest, most beautiful, largest and wildest Argentina
+The highest, most beautiful, largest and wildest you will find in Argentina

 Having visited Argentina 10 times over the last 10 years, I am now bubbling over with obvious destinations in the somewhat near perfect travel country.
 Here is an insider guide and lots of nice pictures that show how versatile a travel country Argentina is.